According to Infopro Learning, 71% of businesses feel their leaders are not able to lead their organization into the future.

 Indecisive leaders will come across as disorganized and irresponsible.

-Sometimes, leaders choose to avoid decision making, so not to be held accountable when things go wrong.
+Sometimes, leaders choose to avoid decision-making, so as not to be held accountable when things go wrong.
 This is the complete opposite of how a great leader should work.

 Indecisive leaders waste time in the planning process.